 - literature in translation at or above the 200-level or in the original language at or above the 300-level

 - art and archaeology

 NOTE: CLST 283 Greek History/284 Roman History may not be counted toward the seven 200-and-above level courses.
 Consult with the DUS during your planning to determine which courses fit in the areas above.

 Note about Advanced Placement (AP) Credit

 Credit for LATIN 25 Introduction to Literature is earned through College Board Advanced Placement tests in Latin.
-Earning AP credit helps determine your starting point in Latin courses at Duke, but does not count toward the major
+Earning AP credit helps determine your placement in Latin courses at Duke, but does not count toward the major.